shawenyao/jekyll-now/_posts/2020-05-03-Turnip-Pricing.md

 _This is Part II of my Animal Crossing post series.
 For Part I, see [here](/Where-is-My-Island/)_.

+Turnip is a fascinating distraction in _Animal Crossing: New Horizons_, and arguably what promotes the game's social aspect from a cute addition to an abosulte necessity.

 ## The Stalk Market Explained
 Turnip, though appears to be a commodity at first glance, behaves very much like an American option -
 * You pay a premium upfront every Sunday